apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 That said, there is an enduring appeal to centrism, and the Liberals continue to be the party whose views are closest to the median Canadian.
 Since the demise of Canada’s Progressive Conservative party in 2003, the Liberals have also been the closest we have to a libertarian party – the most fiscally conservative party you can elect that is still progressive in a social sense.

 Perhaps most importantly for the Liberals, they are the natural “not Conservative” strategic vote.
 As with most modern Canadian elections, the Conservatives and Liberals are the only two parties with a shot at actually forming government.
 At the riding level, if you live somewhere that the Conservatives have a good chance of winning, the Liberals are probably the next most likely party to win.
-You can read my ::overview of strategic voting here::.
+You can read my [overview of strategic voting above](#strategic).

 An amusing wrinkle for the center-left Federal Liberals every election is that the de facto right-wing political party in British Columbia is called the BC Liberals.
 I find this funny in two ways: both that the two parties share a name but have very different positions in politics, and that BC is a liberal enough place that the most conservative major party we have is titled the “liberals”.

 **You should consider consider voting Liberal if** you’re a moderate or centre-left voter who thinks Trudeau really does mean well and is learning from his various foibles, or if you’re a progressive voter who falls in the “anything but Conservative” camp and the Liberals have the best shot at defeating the Conservatives in your riding.

 And please, if you voted for Trudeau last time and are annoyed at him for one of many valid reasons, please still take the effort to vote this year – even if it’s just to formally record your displeasure.

+<a name="conservatives"></a>

 ## Conservative Party of Canada
 In 2003, the center-right Progressive Conservatives and the right-wing Canadian Alliance merged.
 While this annoyed the most moderate and most radical factions of those parties, it vastly improved conservatives’ electoral chances in this country, and led to almost 10 years of Conservative government.